 At Wilberforce Trust we employ over 100 people who all make a real difference to people’s lives.
-Whether working in our houses across York and Tadcaster or in our head office in Huntington each person plays a key part in supporting people with sight loss.
+Whether working in our houses across York and Tadcaster or in our head office in Huntington each person plays a key part in supporting people with sight loss and other disabilities.

-If you would like to phone to chat about the role first and find out more please call us at the Trust on 01904 760037 and ask to speak to Jill Tinsley.
+If you would like to phone to chat about the role first and find out more please call us at the Trust on 01904 760037 and ask to speak to Amy White.
 We look forward to hearing from you.

 Care Support Workers